Table of contents:

 The action has completed successfully.

-Target will switch to IN_SYNC if no further actions are pending, i.e. installed set is now equal to assigned set.
+Target will switch to IN_SYNC if no further actions are pending, i.e., the installed set equals the assigned set.

 Action state